gogolander/AsgredLists/README.md

 AsgredLists/target
 ```
 ##### Warning
-When started, the Maven compilation needs to download about 17Mb of required JAR libraries.
-Take this in mind if your using a metered connection.
+When started, the Maven compilation needs to download more than 10Mb of required JAR libraries.
+Take this in mind if you are using a metered connection.